by Nebula Haze

 But what does “too bushy” look like?

-These plants would benefit from a good plucking!
+These cannabis plants would benefit from a good plucking!

-These plants are too bushy and should be defoliated
+These cannabis plants are also too bushy, and should be defoliated.

 When Not to Defoliation Cannabis Plants